 Demonstrations and strikes are common.
 They can cause building closures, particularly in tourist areas, and disruptions to public transport services, including air, shipping, train, bus, tram and taxi services, roadblocks and petrol station closures, leading to delays and cancellations.

 Ministry of Infrastructure and Transport provides information (in Italian) on upcoming strikes.
 Trenitalia provides information (in English) on train disruptions (in Italy call 89 20 21, from outside of Italy call +39 0668745475 or see

-Isolated incidents of violence occur in Italy and can be connected with domestic social or political issues.
+Some violence occurs due to domestic social or political issues.
 Bombings have been directed at Italian police and the offices of prominent Italian politicians as well as government institutions and public and commercial buildings.

 The Italian Government has reported that Italy is a potential target for international terrorist attacks.
 Security measures are in place in and around major tourist attractions, including the Vatican, on public transport, cruise ships and at airports, seaports and railway stations.